 Use SavageAudit's compare websites workflow when you need a structured side-by-side read.
 For this audit, compare only the public presence signals:

 This keeps the comparison useful.
-You are not copying the competitor.
+You aren't copying the competitor.
 You are finding the evidence gap that makes them easier to choose.

 Step 7: Audit conversion trust after the click